ata-crtl/rfid-drawer-lock/README.md

 - Red LED shows the drawer is locked or a card was rejected.
 - Runs from a single 1S LiPo so there are no cables inside the drawer.
 - Charges over USB through a TP4056 module.
-- Slide switch lets you hard‑cut power when you don’t need it.
+- Slide switch lets you hard cut power when you do not need it.

 ---

 ## How it works

-The ESP32‑C3 reads the card UID from the PN532 over I²C, compares it to a stored UID, and moves the SG90 servo to either the locked or unlocked position.
+The ESP32 C3 reads the card UID from the PN532 over I²C, compares it to a stored UID, and moves the SG90 servo to either the locked or unlocked position.

 ```text
 LiPo Battery